 1. Get clear on what you want to achieve

-Write your goal down and become crystal clear about the end result and the time frame in which you'll achieve this goal.
+Write down your goals and become crystal clear about the end result and the time frame in which you want to achieve this goal.

 To quote Ernest Hemmingway, “Life breaks everyone, some people are stronger in the broken places.”